chrissarmstrong/seeking-manifold/content/Running Thoughts/Model Evolution by Natural Selection?.md

 All of this brings me to the point of today's post: a paper I read a while back, [Natural Selection Favors AIs over Humans](https://arxiv.org/abs/2303.16200) (2023).
 In this paper Dan Hendrycks lays out his arguments that AIs will be subject to evolution by natural selection by virtue of humans modifying and propagating the ones they find most useful, entertaining, etc. Sound familiar?

-Hendrycks reminds us of the Lewontin conditions, which many of us learned about in high school or university biology class.
-These are the conditions that need to be in place for evolution by natural selection to take place.
+Hendrycks reminds us of the Lewontin conditions, which many of us learned about in biology class in high school or university.
+These are the conditions necessary for evolution by natural selection to take happen.
 In brief:

 1. **Variation**: There must be variation in the phenotypes of a population.
 In other words, there must be differences in the traits of individuals within a population.
 2. **Heritability**: The variation that is expressed must be heritable.
 That is, these traits must be passed on from one generation to the next.